nehbehl/nd0821-c3-starter-code/starter/model_card_done.md

 This has been performed with the Census Income Data Set.

 ## Metrics
-Calculates precision, recall and fbeta.
+Calculates precision, recall and fbeta for metrics.

 ## Ethical Considerations